Slowdeb/Tryhackme/Anonymous.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-We will start enumerating the machine with nmap:
+We will start off by enumerating the machine with nmap:

 **nmap -sV -sC -A -p anonymous.thm -oN nmap.txt**